mendix/docs/snippets/refguide/Widget+Validation.md

 ### Validation Type

 This property indicates whether this widget value should be validated and, if so, how.
-The possible options are:
+These are the possible options:

-- no validation,
+* No validation
-- a predefined validation,
+* A predefined validation
-- or a custom validation.
+* A custom validation

 The possible values of a predefined validation are the following: